unibe-icelab/thz-image-explorer/paper/paper.md

   --path_y sample_data/example_beam_width/measurement_y/data/1750163177.929295_data.thz
   ```

-to generate a `psf.npz` file that can be loaded in the settings of THz-image-explorer to remove the PSF blur.
+to generate a `psf.npz` file that can be loaded in the settings of THz Image Explorer to remove the PSF blur by applying
+the deconvolution filter.

 The Richardson-Lucy algorithm is defined as